moky/snowcat2d-ios/README.md

 # SnowCat2D
-SnowCat2D.framework for iOS application is a framework for developing apps like Cocos2D, but in UI coordinate system.
+SnowCat2D.framework for iOS application is a framework for drawing sprites(image/text) on CALayer, and running actions on them...